-Enabling Action 2.D: Support Community Development Corporations and other nonprofit developers to complement and strengthen Neighborhood Development Associates' efforts to increase the supply of new Affordable Housing
+Enabling Action 2.D: Use local resources and influence to support Community Development Corporations and other nonprofit developers in complementing and strengthening Neighborhood Development Associates' efforts to increase the supply of new Affordable Housing

-Today, nonprofit housing developers produce most Affordable Housing in the US.
+Today, nonprofit housing developers produce most deeply Affordable Housing in the US and are the experts when it comes to development of units for very-low- and extremely-low-income households.
 These developers specialize in assembling multiple public subsidies, obtaining debt, building homes, screening residents for income eligibility, and operating housing.
 Some of these nonprofits work regionally or nationally, while others (called Community Development Corporations) work in a specific city or neighborhood.
+They apply for federal Section 8 and/or state MRVP project-based vouchers to produce units for households at or below 30% of AMI.
+But these units, and those priced for households at or below 50% of AMI, require additional subsidy beyond what state and federal government programs provide.
+Lynn's local funding and vouchers can close the budget gap to ensure new Affordable Housing is truly affordable to Lynners.
 Select Precedents: Revere, Chelsea, Cambridge, Somerville

 In Lynn, the nonprofit Neighborhood Development Associates (NDA), in coordination with LHAND, produces most of the city's new Affordable Housing, including at Washington Street, Walnut Street, 33 Central, St. Jean's, the Brickyard, and numerous small scattered site developments.
 The City and LHAND can leverage their own capacity by also working with independent nonprofits.
-In projects resulting from these partnerships, preference given to current Lynn residents for occupancy of the new Affordable Housing units will help retain those vulnerable to displacement.
+These entities can benefit from public land and local funding, such as through HOME and the Community Development Block Grant (CDBG) program, which make their applications for state and federal funding-including vouchers to reach households with incomes at or below 30% of AMI-more competitive.
+In exchange, the City should ensure these developers include units for very-low- and extremely-low-income households in their projects.
+In addition, projects resulting from these partnerships should give preference to current Lynn residents for occupancy of the new Affordable Housing units to help retain those vulnerable to displacement.

 Intersection!
-Working with CDCs can be aided by a policy to use city-owned land for Affordable Housing (recommended above).
+Working with CDCs can be aided by a policy to use city-owned land for Affordable Housing (Priority Action 2.B(1)).
 These opportunities provide both a mechanism to build relationships with CDCs, through Requests for Interest or Proposals (RFIs and RRPs), and to support their work, which requires significant public resources in the form of subsidy or land and typically entails narrower returns on investment than private developers require.